Skip to main content

 1. In the Moon Scene, open the "Asset Panel" and add a "Ground" to the scene.

-1. Modifying the "Scale" of the Ground object using either the transform tools or directly in the "Inspector".
+1. Modify the "Scale" of the Ground object using either the transform tools or directly in the "Inspector".
 We want to have a large enough area for the player to move around.

 1. Click at any empty space in the scene to select the Scene and open its "Inspector".
 Here we use the same "stars_milky.jpg" in your asset library to set the skybox 360 image.

-1. Open the "Asset Panel" and press the "3D Model" button, select and add the 3 "rabbit" objects to the scene.
-Use the transform tools (move / rotate / scale) to adjust the size and position of the rabbit objects.
+1. Open the "Asset Panel" and press the "3D Model" button, select and add 3 "rabbit" objects to the scene.
+Use the transform tools (move/rotate/scale) to adjust the size and position of the rabbit objects.

-1. Select one of the rabbits object and open its "Inspector".
-Make sure both the "Interactable", "Grabbable" and "Collider" options are selected.
-Then, "Enable" the Physics setting as well as the "Use Gravity" option .
+1. Select one of the rabbit objects and open its "Inspector".
+Make sure the "Interactable", "Grabbable" and "Collider" options are all selected.
+Then, "Enable" the Physics setting as well as the "Use Gravity" option.
 Repeat these procedures for the other rabbit objects.

-1. Click the scene and in the scene's "Inspector", change the gravity to -1.62 (gravity of moon).
+1. Click the scene and in the scene's "Inspector", change the gravity to -1.62 (gravity of the Moon).

 1. You have now finished setting up the grab interaction and enabled gravity for the rabbit objects.
 Press the "Play" button and press the right mouse button to grab the rabbits to test.
 They should fall to the ground with simulated Moon gravity when you release the mouse button.

-2. Press "Esc" to exit play mode after you've done testing your scene.
+2. Press "Esc" to exit play mode after you've finished testing your scene.

 Set up the Earth Scene